 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.

 REVISION DETAILS: July 2012: Up-date and revise entire MSDS to include current GHS requirements.

-DATE OF PRINTING
+April 2014: Up-date SDS to add new component and other changes to formulation.
+April 16, 2014 DATE OF PRINTING